crispsps/Library-Management-System/README.md

 Includes methods for searching books, managing patrons, handling transactions, and generating reports.

 Database Integration
-Implements data storage using CSV to persistently store book and patron information.
+Implements data storage using CSV to store book and patron information.

 User Interface
 Develops a simple GUI to interact with the LMS using tkinter.

-How to use: